 - Tengo que pinchar hoy.
 (I have to work today.)

 21. El Chivo

 El chivo translates to “the goat,” but in Cuba, it refers to a bicycle.

 - Quiero alquilar un chivo.
 (I want to rent a bike.)

 This refers to a “home” and can be used in place of casa.

 - Estoy en el gao.
 (I’m at home.)

 23. En Talla

 This translates to “in size” and means that something is the right fit.
-You can use it to refer to people to things that go well together.
+You can use it to refer to people or things that go well together.

-Esos amantes son en talla. – Those lovers go well together.
+- Esos amantes están en talla.
+(Those lovers go well together.)